apurvaojas/breakpoint-observer/packages/angular/README.md

   BreakpointsList,
 } from '@breakpoint-observer/angular';

-// Setting Up Own Breakpoints BreakpointService.setOptions({
+// (Optional) Setting Up Own Breakpoints BreakpointService.setOptions({
   breakpoints: [{ mobile: 0 }, { tablet: 500 }, { desktop: 800 }],
 });

-// or it will default to inbuild bootstarap specification breakpoints
+// if we dont specify, it will default to inbuild bootstarap specification breakpoints as below

 const defaultBreakpoints: BreakpointConfig = [
   { xs: 0 },  // breakpointName: minWidth